-- punch biopsy—small pieces of tissue are taken from the cervix with an instrument called “biopsy forceps.”
-Your cervix might be stained with a dye to help the doctor more easily detect abnormalities
+- Colposcopic (punch) biopsy.
+In this method, small pieces of tissue are taken from the cervix with an instrument called “biopsy forceps.”
+Your cervix might be stained with a dye to make it easier for your doctor to see any abnormalities.

 You may be asked to stop taking medications that could increase your risk of bleeding, such as:

-Then, the doctor will insert a speculum into the vagina to keep the canal open during the procedure.
-The cervix is first washed with a solution of vinegar and water, and may be swabbed with iodine.
-This is called a Schiller test, and is used to help your doctor identify the abnormal tissues.
-The cleansing process may burn a bit, but should not be painful.
+Your doctor will then insert a speculum (a medical instrument) into the vagina to keep the canal open during the procedure.
+The cervix is first washed with a solution of vinegar and water.
+This cleansing process may burn a bit, but it shouldn’t be painful.

-Punch biopsies are outpatient procedures, meaning you can go home the same day.
+Punch biopsies are outpatient procedures, which means you can go home right after the surgery.
 Other procedures may require you to remain in the hospital overnight.

 Let your doctor know if you:

-- develop a fever
+- develop a fever or chills

 - experience heavy bleeding

-- foul-smelling vaginal discharge
+- have foul-smelling vaginal discharge

-These symptoms can be signs of infection.
+These symptoms can be signs of an infection.